Dr David Harvie

 - Office Hours: By appointment.

-I joined the School of Management in September 2005, having previously taught at the University of Leeds and Nottingham Trent University.
+I joined the School in September 2005, having previously taught at the University of Leeds and Nottingham Trent University.
 I hold a PhD in economics, an MA in economics and a BSc in economics and mathematics, all awarded by the University of Leeds.
 I am a member of the writing collective The Free Association and an editor of Turbulence: Ideas for Movement.

 I have a range of research interests.
 I have written on value theory and its relationship to the problematic of measure; the political economy of education; globalisation; time, working hours and productivity; and social movements and anticapitalism.
 At the moment, my research focuses on ethics and finance; on social investment and the nascent social investment market; and on the political economy of social reproduction and the commons.
 Many published texts are available here.